 Bankruptcy, Pivot, Or Downsize.

-A common prediction is “(insert car company) will go bankrupt because they will sell less cars!”.
-They, existing car companies, will all sell less cars.
-But this is not the first industry to face disruption and new lower cost technologies.
+A common prediction is “(insert car company) will go bankrupt because they are not planning to sell enough electric cars!”.
+They, the existing car companies, will in total all sell less cars.
+But this is not the first industry to face disruption, and new lower cost technologies.
 Look at the computer industry from the 1970s.
 Some companies will fail, but many others will learn how to exist on a smaller scale, or pivot into new markets.
 Are there new emerging markets for companies producing cars?

 The Industry Future: Robotics?

-Already the leader in electric, Tesla and the Chinese such as Xpeng, have announced the are moving into the market of domestic robots.
-As revenues decrease due to cost savings as the electric vehicle market matures, robots could be the big new growth market, and requires many of the same skills.
+Those already leading in electric cars, such as Tesla and the Chinese such as Xpeng, have announced they are moving into the market of domestic robots.
+As revenues decrease due to cost savings as the electric vehicle market matures, robots could be the big new growth market, and is a market that requires many of the same skills.